shujieali/memory-lane/README.md

 A web application that allows users to create and share their memories in a chronological timeline.

+## Prerequisites

+- Node.js 20 or higher (required for Vite 6 and ESLint 9)
+- npm 8 or higher

 ## Documentation

 - [Project Structure](docs/project-structure.md) - Directory organization and key files